kendofriendo/stereo_spirits/README.md

 # README

-Project demonstrates a web application built with Ruby on Rails using Devise for user authentication and Omniauth for
+Project 3 for Flatiron demonstrates a web application built with Ruby on Rails using Devise for user authentication and Omniauth for github session sign-in.

+* System dependencies
+	Ruby, rails, and abilitto localhost connection.

+* Configuration

+* Database creation

+* Database initialization

+* How to run the test suite

+* Services (job queues, cache servers, search engines, etc.)

+* Deployment instructions

+* ...

 App created with: